AWS EventBridge¶

 Invocations |

 The number of times rules invoke targets in response to events.
-This includes both successful and failed invocations but does not include throttled or retried attempts until they permanently fail.
+This includes successful and failed invocations but does not include throttling or retry attempts until they permanently fail.
 It does not include DeadLetterInvocations.
-Note: EventBridge only sends this metric to CloudWatch when it is not zero.
+Note: EventBridge only sends this metric to CloudWatch if it is non-zero.
 Valid dimension: RuleName.
 Unit: Count |

 TriggeredRules |

 The number of rules that have run and matched any events.
-You will not see this metric until after the rule has triggered CloudWatch.
+You won't see this metric until rules have triggered in CloudWatch.
 Valid dimension: RuleName.
 Unit: Count |

 {